Park Minju was crying in your arms. The only thing you could think about was how small she felt in your arms.

 “I know.
 But it doesn’t mean we will.”

-Those words hung between us for longer than they should have.
+Those words hung between you for longer than they should have.

 Minju looked up at you, studying your face.